markarja/html-generator/README.md

 # html-generator
 A terminal program written in C++ that can generate a textual web page automatically, without performing the actual HTML coding.

+A blast from the past.
+I coded this program as a course work to the C++ programming course at Turku University of Applied Sciences back in 2002.

 Start screen: